-In addition to these lifestyle and environmental factors, genetics plays a role in one’s likelihood of developing a spinal bone spur.
-Individuals with a genetic predisposition to bone spurs may have them from as early as their 40s, whereas most people experience them later in life.
+In addition to these lifestyle and environmental factors, genetics play a role in one’s likelihood of developing a spinal bone spur.
+Individuals with a genetic predisposition to arthritis bone spurs may have them from as early as their 40s, where most people experience them later in life.

 Common bone spur symptoms

 Despite the high prevalence of bone spurs, many people are unaware that they have one.
-Less than half of the people who have a bone spur ever experience any symptoms.
+In fact, many people who have a bone spur never experience any symptoms.
 For those who do experience them, some symptoms will sound like normal side effects of aging, such as stiffness when moving from one position to another, or instability.
-Another common symptom of bone spurs is crepitus, a grating or popping sound heard “inside” one’s body.
+Another common symptom of bone spurs is crepitus, a grating or popping sound heard and felt inside one’s body.

-In addition to spinal bone spur symptoms at the actual site of the bone spur, some symptoms are radiculopathic.
-These symptoms occur in other parts of the body because of the pressure created by bone spurs on spinal nerves which innervate the rest of the body.
-Radiculopathic symptoms vary widely from person to person and depend on which nerve is being affected by the bone spur.
-They can range from headaches, to pain or weakness in the arms and hands, to tingling and numbness in the legs and feet.
+In addition to spinal bone spur symptoms at the actual site of the bone spur, some symptoms are the result of nerve compression.
+These symptoms occur in other parts of the body because of the pressure created by bone spurs on spinal nerves which give sensation to the rest of the body.
+Specific issues can range from headaches, to pain or weakness in the arms and hands, to tingling and numbness in the legs and feet.